Birding Africa

 Booking Your booking can be secured with a booking form and deposit.
 You will receive confirmation and our tour information pack with practical information on what to expect and how to prepare for the tour.
 The balance is due 150 days before the tour.
 Contact us to enquire about availability.

-Many of the birding sites on this trip are described in detail in the Southern African Birdfinder which is widely available in South African bookshops and on the internet. (e.g., www.netbooks.co.za or www.wildsounds.co.uk).
+Many of the birding sites on this trip are described in detail in the Southern African Birdfinder

 About Birding Africa

 Birding Africa is a specialist birding tour company customising tours for both world listers and more relaxed holiday birders.
 We combine interests in mammals, butterflies, dragonflies, botany and other natural history aspects and will guide you to Africa's and Madagascar's most diverse birding destinations.
-Our guides' knowledge of African birds and birding areas is our greatest strength and together we have rediscovered species, shared exciting observations with the birding community and had a fun time exploring our home continent. †We've even written two acclaimed guide books on where to find Southern Africa's and Madagascar's best birds.
+Our guides' knowledge of African birds and birding areas is our greatest strength and together we have rediscovered species, shared exciting observations with the birding community and had a fun time exploring our home continent.
+We've even written two acclaimed guide books on where to find Southern Africa's and Madagascar's best birds.
 Birding is more than our passion, it's our lifestyle, and we are dedicated to making professional, best value trips filled with endemic species and unique wildlife experiences.
 Since 1997, we've run bird watching tours in South Africa and further into Africa for individual birders, small birding groups and top international tour companies.
 We've run Conservation Tours in association with the African Bird Club and work with and consult for a number of other top international tour companies and the BBC Natural History Unit.

 For feedback from our guests, please see our Client Comments.
 Please also browse our Latest News and Trip Reports.